ballerina-platform/nballerina/README.md

 * any and never (can be derived from the above)
 * complement and difference (Ballerina has no syntax for this, but deciding whether S is a subtype of T is equivalent to deciding whether the difference of S and T is empty)

+Most of the code is in [modules](modules/):

+* core - this implements the subtyping algorithm
+* bdd - this implements binary decision diagrams, which is a key data-structure used by the core module
+* json - this parses a JSON representation of types, and uses the core module to build an internal representation

-Types are represented in a Lispy JSON format, documented in the file [`schema.bal`](modules/json/schema.bal).
+The JSON  representation of types is Lisp-like, and documented in the file [`schema.bal`](modules/json/schema.bal).

 Running the program checks the type relationships asserted in [`tests.json`](tests.json).
 This is a JSON file that contains an array of tests; each test is a triple [R, T1 T2], where R is a string specifying the